AdaCore/training_material/courses/spark_for_ada_programmers/4_spark_tools.rst

     + Analysis of unit depends on bodies of :ada:`with`'ed units
     + ...unless all data dependencies are specified

-  - Behavior similar to builder like GPRbuild
+  - Behavior similar to builder like :toolname:`GPRbuild`

     + Units can be analyzed in parallel on multicore machines
     + Minimal rework if code and dependencies did not change